-At the same time, courts have refused to enforce forum selection clauses that pick a state court rather than a federal court for resolving Miller Act claims, given the statute’s admonishment that the suit “must be brought . . . in the United States District Court . . .”
+At the same time, courts have refused to enforce forum selection clauses that pick a state court rather than a federal court for resolving Miller Act claims, given the statute’s admonishment that suit “must be brought . . . in the United States District Court . . .”
 U.S. ex rel.
 B & D Mechanical Contractors, Inc. v.
 St. Paul Mercury Ins.
 Co., 70 F.3d 1115, 1117 (10th Cir.
-1995) (“The parties’ selection of a state court forum is fatal to the clause’s enforceability. . .
+1995), cert. denied, 517 U.S. 1167 (1996) (“The parties’ selection of a state court forum is fatal to the clause’s enforceability. . .
 The Miller Act grants federal courts exclusive jurisdiction.”).

 What if the parties’ contract calls for arbitration?
 The Federal Arbitration Act instructs federal courts to enforce arbitration agreements according to their terms.
 If a general contractor and subcontractor on a federal construction project have agreed to arbitrate any disputes, must the subcontractor’s payment bond claim under the Miller Act be arbitrated?

 Twenty-one years ago the answer was a rather clear Yes.
 But in 1999, Congress amended the Miller Act to provide that “A waiver of the right to bring a civil action on a payment bond required under this subchapter is void unless the waiver is (1) in writing; (2) signed by the person whose right is waived; and (3) executed after the person whose right is waived has furnished labor or material for use in the performance of the contract.”
 40 U.S.C. § 3133(c).
 An arbitration agreement is the quintessential “waiver of the right to bring a civil action,” and when contained in a signed subcontract it will necessarily be executed before labor or materials are furnished.